anshumandubey/anshumandubey/README.md

 ### `// about`

-I'm a software developer currently **leading development on RM3 at cpaxtra** — the pricing & promotion platform that powers Makro.
+I'm a software developer currently **contributing at cpaxtra** — the pricing & promotion platform that powers Makro.
 I care about clean architecture, solving real business problems, and shipping things that make a difference.
 Always learning, always building.

 ---